COV CATNAP Help

 The interface can serve simply as a way to obtain neutralization and antibody data for download.
 We also provide analysis tools to help you analyze the data in various ways.

-Neutralization data are taken from publicly-available scientific papers.
-In some cases, these papers are in preprint status.
-In some cases, authors are asked to provide numerical data when their paper contains only non-numerical neutralization data, or to provide clarification on discrepancies.
+Neutralization data are taken from publicly-available scientific papers and data repositories.
+In some cases, these data are in preprint status.
+In some cases, authors are asked to provide numerical data when their paper contains only non-numerical neutralization data, or to provide clarification on ambiguities.
+If you have a question about the source of any data, please contact us.

-Protein sequence data are taken from GenBank nucleotide or protein databases.
-Sequences not available in GenBank are constructed in silico based on published mutation lists.
+Viral sequence data are taken from GenBank nucleotide or protein databases.
+Sequences not available in GenBank are constructed based on published mutation lists.

 CATNAP has been tested in Chrome, Firefox, and Safari.
 Some functionality may be incomplete in other browsers.